Chicago Chinatown Food Tour Review: Taste the Best of Chinatown (2023)

 Chicago Chinatown by Authentic Food Quest

-Chicago Chinatown with the view of the Willis tower on a sunny day
+Chicago Chinatown with the view of the Willis tower

 The Chicago Chinatown food tour is one of the most unique tours with an authentic Chinatown focus.

-The tour is about three hours in length and you will explore several distinct regions of China within Chicago’s Chinatown.
+The tour is about three hours in length, and you will explore several distinct regions of China within Chicago’s Chinatown.

 Along the way, you’ll taste a variety of traditional foods.
 And, any confusion you may have about Chinese food will be cleared away by your knowledgeable guide.